Welcome to the Hyde Genealogy Association

 Follow link for information on Family Tree DNA’s Hyde Project

-We publish an on-line newsletter called Hyde Families
+We publish an on-line newsletter once in a blue moon called Hyde Families

 Lineage information for particular individuals can be found in Hyde Family Lines

-CTRL-F or F3: to find a word or words on a page.
+CTRL-F or F3: to find a word or phrase on a page.
 This will open a dialog box, usually at the top right of the screen, occasionally at the bottom left.
-Most phone and tablet browsers have a “find in page” menu option.
+Most phone and tablet browsers have a “search” or “find in page” menu option.